zhangmo123456/GSC/README.md

 # Interdependency System-based Geographic Cascade (INGC) model

-This document includes a test dataset for the Interdependency System-based Geographic Cascade (INGC) model, and the web version of the GSC model can be accessed at https://gcmodel.shinyapps.io/ingc/
+This document includes a test dataset for the Interdependency System-based Geographic Cascade (INGC) model, and the web version of the INGC model can be accessed at https://gcmodel.shinyapps.io/ingc/

   Users can also download INGC desktop version (INGC_v0.1.exe).